 Treating an ash tree

 If your ash tree is healthy, you are required to have it treated against the emerald ash borer once every two years.
-To assist ash tree owners, the city has offered this service free of charge until July 31.
-It will be offered again next spring.
+To assist ash tree owners, the city offers this service free of charge.

 Felling or replacing an ash tree

-If your ash tree is diseased or dead, you must have it felled.
+If your ash tree is diseased or dead, as the owner, you must have it felled.

 Disposing of ash wood residue